-LOUISVILLE – In West Louisville, Westwood Presbyterian Church came up with a creative way to address what generations of African Americans have come to believe—“that life is cheap, and the cheapest of all are black lives.”
+In West Louisville, Ky., Westwood Presbyterian Church came up with a creative way to address what generations of African Americans have come to believe, “that life is cheap, and the cheapest of all are black lives.”
 By hosting a drama camp for African American kids earlier this year, Westwood took them back to a time when African American culture was thriving.

 In partnership with R.E.A.L.
 D.R.A.M.A.
-(Reality Enters at Levels You Decide Right Actions Matter Always), Westwood hosted a summer theatre camp which culminated with a performance of an original play, “Cotton Comes to Louisville,” that pays tribute to the Harlem Renaissance, in the 1920s and ‘30s.
+(Reality Enters at Levels You Decide Right Actions Matter Always), Westwood hosted a summer theatre camp that culminated with a performance of an original play, “Cotton Comes to Louisville,” that pays tribute to the Harlem Renaissance in the 1920s and ‘30s.

-“I wanted to do this because at a time when the economy was at its worst (the Great Depression), the African American culture was thriving,” says R.E.A.L.
-D.R.A.M.A. founder Felicia Dixon, who oversaw the production featuring some 20 young people, ranging in ages of 7 to 17.
+“I wanted to do this because at a time when the economy was at its worst [the Great Depression], the African American culture was thriving,” says R.E.A.L.
+D.R.A.M.A. founder Felicia Dixon, who oversaw the production featuring some 20 young people, ranging in age from 7 to 17.